oconnor663/bao/docs/spec.md

 is the inner hash length parameter, with those two parameters set the same way for all nodes.
 That's again impossible in the Python API, where the output length and the hash length parameter are always set together.
 Bao has the same problem, because the interior subtree hashes are always 32 bytes.
-Also, a 64-byte Bao output would have the same effective security as the 32-byte output, so it might be misleading to even offer the longer version.

 ### Should we stick closer to the BLAKE2 spec when setting node offset and node depth?